 Softphones; Pros and Cons

-The deployment of a Softphone solution as your preferred communication mode for your business operations has many advantages over a VoIP phone such as;
+The deployment of a Softphone solution as your preferred app for your business calls has many advantages over a VoIP desk phones such as;

 Softphone applications can be installed on virtually all internet enabled devices such as desktops and Smartphones.